Patient-Centered Care: A Definitive Guide

 Improved patient satisfaction

-Thanks to online reviews and social media, patients can discover a healthcare provider’s reputation more quickly and easily than ever before.
-Healthcare professionals cannot view patients merely as individuals seeking treatment for one condition—they are healthcare consumers expecting the exceptional benefits of genuinely patient-centered care.
+Thanks to online reviews and social media, it’s easier than ever for your patients to discover your reputation.
+Healthcare professionals cannot view patients merely as individuals seeking treatment for one condition—patients are healthcare consumers expecting the exceptional benefits of genuinely patient-centered care.

 One study conducted in Spain revealed that a healthcare organization’s social reputation and how patients—and relatives of patients—perceived patient safety at its facilities were directly correlated.
 In other words, the patient perception that the hospital was a safe clinical environment that committed very few errors was a key component of that facility’s positive reputation.